Who Joined the Gathering?

 55% identified primarily as community members, organisation members, or third-sector workers.

-20% identified as academic researchers.
+20% identified as researchers affiliated with an academic institution.

 18% identified as practitioners or students.